jeanbacan/skip-test/README.txt

 The others should fallow Cousine model.

-Also I've attached an architecture I was thinking before the test.
+Also, I've attached an architecture that I was thinking before the test.

 Jean Marcel Moreno Bacan
 Java FullStack Developer